githubgscoder/UCBerkeley_MLAI_Capstone/README.md

 The following methods will be used:
 1. Data Preprocessing: Cleaning and transforming the data to prepare it for modeling.
+   - Historical Census Data - dataset included the midnight census for any given day for a hospital across multiple departments.
+For this project, all the telemetry units were aggregated under "Telemetry Unit" to provide a combined census for the day.
+   - Flu Percentage - this dataset, provided by CalHHS, shows the percentage of test that were positive among the samples tested.
+   - Data is scaled to normalize the features into similar scales, to prevent features with a larger value from dominating the model.
+2. Feature Engineering: This step revolves around adding additional information that are derieved from existing ones
+      -    Weekday [ARIMA models]
+      -    Month [ARIMA models]
+      -    Weekday, cosine and sine [LSTM, XGBoost Models Only]
+      -    Month, cosine and sine [LSTM, XGBoost Models Only]
-2. Time Series Decomposition: Decomposing the time series data into trend, seasonality, and residual components.
+3. Time Series Decomposition: Decomposing the time series data into trend, seasonality, and residual components.
-3. Model Selection: Selecting the best ARIMA or SARIMAX model based on the Auto-Correlation and Partial Auto-Correlation (ACF and PACF) plots.
+4. Model Selection: Selecting the best ARIMA or SARIMAX model based on the Auto-Correlation and Partial Auto-Correlation (ACF and PACF) plots.
-4. Model Evaluation: Evaluating the performance of the selected model using metrics such as Mean Absolute Error and Root Mean Square Error.
+6. Model Evaluation: Evaluating the performance of the selected model using metrics such as Mean Absolute Error and Root Mean Square Error(RMSE).
-5. Model Refining: Refining the model by incorporating external factors such as influenza detections.
+7. Model Refining: Refining the model by incorporating external factors such as influenza detections.
-6. Additonal Models: Using Auto ARIMA to provide a summary and trace the best model.
+8. Additonal Models: Using Auto ARIMA to provide a summary and trace the best model.
-7. Model Deployment: Deploying the final model to predict staffing needs based on predicted census data.
+9. Model Deployment: Deploying the final model to predict staffing needs based on predicted census data.
+10. RNN and ensemble techniques were also explored, repeating the steps above do review it's performance.

 #### Results